Smile-94/django-template/POERUNCMD.md

     poetry run poe app <app_name>
 ```

-Description: Runs python manage.py startapp <app_name>, creating the necessary directory structure and files for a new Django application.
+Runs python manage.py startapp <app_name>, creating the necessary directory structure and files for a new Django application.

 Note: Replace <app_name> with the desired name for your new app.